-Internet connectivity is provided by the Academic Computing and Communications Center (ACCC) at the University of Illinois at Chicago.
+Internet connectivity is provided by the Academic Computing and Communications Center (ACCC) at the University of Illinois at Chicago (subsequently rebranded Technology Solutions).
 ACCC's network is, in general, extremely fragile—not because the hardware is particularly bad, but because ACCC's Ed Zawacki has deployed a series of network drones whose entire function is to make the network fragile.
 These drones are remarkably trigger-happy, continuously operating even when Zawacki is asleep, and not subject to any human oversight; on several occasions critical portions of the cr.yp.to network infrastructure have been blasted away by those drones and rebuilt only with manual effort.
 Zawacki claims that this is somehow helping security.

 Some cr.yp.to services are now transparently replicated on servers in Europe.